coverseau/coverse-lens-search/README.txt

 Tags: COVERSE, Lens
 Requires at least: 6.2
 Tested up to: 6.2
-Stable tag: 1.1.8
+Stable tag: 1.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress shortcode to add a custom Lens search feature based on COVERSE’s custom database of COVID-19 vaccine adverse event research.
+Wordpress shortcode to add a custom Lens search feature based on COVERSE’s curated database of COVID-19 vaccine adverse event research.
 To add this search feature to your own Wordpress website, add the following shortcode: [coverse-lens-search]

 == Description ==

-Wordpress shortcode to add a custom Lens search feature based on COVERSE’s custom database of COVID-19 vaccine adverse event research.
+Wordpress shortcode to add a custom Lens search feature based on COVERSE’s curated database of COVID-19 vaccine adverse event research.
 To add this search feature to your own Wordpress website, add the following shortcode: [coverse-lens-search]

 == Changelog ==
+= 1.2.0 =
+* Refresh to update to Lens 9.7.9, and use <iframe> elements to bypass html display quirk.
 = 1.1.8 =
 * Remove note about The Lens redirect error.
 = 1.1.7 =